DAM

 (site-specific DNA-methyltransferase adenine-specific activity) is also annotated

 and is more precise.
-Keeping this general term is acceptable as it is not incorrect.
+Keeping this general term as a non-core parent is acceptable

 supported_by: